Book an appointment using SetMore

 To get into a position where a domestic relations order can help recoup past-due child support amounts, you must first win an order from a judge that spells out the sum of money that is due and owing to you.

 Once this is in place, you need to contact the plan administrator for the retirement plan that you seek to tap for payment of the past-due support.
-Most programs have pre-ordained language that needs to be included in order.
-It is advisable to contact the plan administrator well in advance to include this language in your domestic relations order.
+Most programs require specific pre-ordained language in their orders.
+You should actively contact the plan administrator in advance to ensure the inclusion of this necessary language in your domestic relations order.

 A lien is effective until your ex-spouse pays all current and past-due support, including interest, costs, and even attorney's fees.
 Your attorney can, at your request, take the lien and file it with the county clerk for your county so that if your ex-spouse were to try to sell anything or use the property as security for a loan, that lien would show up to any potential buyers or creditors that he would like to become involved with.